 - Threaten or frighten others by using violent words or expressing violent ideas.

 - Post personal information about anyone.
-This includes links to personal Facebook pages, personal email addresses or phone numbers.
-There are other types of personal information so if you are unsure about posting something, ask the person whose information it is first.
+This includes links to personal Facebook pages of anyone other than you, any personal email addresses or phone numbers.
+There are other types of personal information, if you are unsure about posting something, ask the person whose information it is first.
 If this is not possible, check with a moderator or do not post the information.

 - Post pictures of other people without their permission.